SzymonBrycki/hello-world/README.md

+# Hello world

-# I'm Szymon Brycki, an IT technician orignally from small town of Kowary, Poland.
+I'm Szymon Brycki, an IT technician originally from small town of Kowary, Poland.
 Nice to meet you! ;)